MichalPetricek/Jabcore/PRD.md

 # Planning Guide

-A premium, modern website for Jabcore - a software development company that builds enterprise solutions for businesses and develops innovative digital products internally.
+A comprehensive, premium website for Jabcore - a software development company that builds enterprise solutions for businesses and develops innovative digital products internally.
+The website features rich, detailed content across all sections to provide visitors with in-depth information about services, capabilities, values, and processes.

 **Experience Qualities**:
 1. **Professional** - Enterprise-grade presentation that instills confidence in potential B2B clients through polished design and clear value propositions